ajpage74/terraform-foundations-azure/AZURE.md

 Now you have one untracked file, and a modified file.
 Git keeps track of all changes, additions and deletions to the entire repository.

 #### Git Add
-Let's add that untracked file so Git can keep track of it.
+Next we'll add both the changed file and the new file so Git can keep track of them.
 Run the following command:

 ```bash
 git add .